mhcrnl/Phonebook-13/README.md

 Usage
 -----
-To create a new contact: Phonebook -new
+- To create a new contact: Phonebook -new

-To search for an existing contact: Phonebook -search
+- To search for an existing contact: Phonebook -search

-To edit an existing contact: Phonebook -edit
+- To edit an existing contact: Phonebook -edit

-To delete an existing contact: Phonebook -delete
+- To delete an existing contact: Phonebook -delete

+You can also use the Phonebook GUI.
+To use GUI, just type Phonebook.